ckrapu/abm-emulator/README.md

 # SIR model
 This section explains the Python code located at `src/abmlib.py`, which implements an agent-based model for infection spread.
 The model simulates the spread of an infection among agents in a two-dimensional grid.

-## Code Overview
-The provided Python code consists of several classes and functions:

 ### Class: InfectionModel
 - This class represents the overall infection model.